 Stephen Hanks stated; “There are still issues we see in reports and we are particularly disappointed to still be seeing errors in reports which would have been errors under MiFID I, never mind MiFID II.”

 Yes, in amongst the turmoil of BRiFID, investment firms and regulated markets have a near to real-time responsibility to make sure their RTS 1 equity-like and RTS 2 non-equity trades are reported within one minute and 15 minutes respectively (reducing to five minutes by 2021).
 The responsibility wording is key.
 Firms may think they do not have a reporting responsibility or they may have asked their brokers to report on their behalf but have firms put in place the correct control framework to prove this if the regulators come calling?
 Could this highlight a firm’s unknown unknowns?

 MiFID II has now been live for almost 15 months.
 With Brexit there is the very real situation that post-trade transparency reporting will need to be directed to either the EU or UK APA as well as liquidity shifting away from the main markets and the impact of ESMA’s Trading Obligation views.
 This is a good time to make sure you’re also compliant with post-trade transparency reporting as well as transaction reporting.

 If you have any doubts about whether your post-trade transparency reporting and controls are up to the required standard, we can help.
 We have a proven track record in helping firms tackle their regulatory reporting issues and risks head on – and helping them to avoid censure.
-Our ReportShield™ quality assurance service provides everything you need for reporting assurance including a bespoke control framework, quality assurance testing, reference data testing, reconciliation and completeness checks and training.
+Our ReportShield™ quality assurance services provide everything you need for reporting assurance including a bespoke control framework, quality assurance testing of all fields on all reports, reference data testing, reconciliation and completeness checks and training.
 Contact us to find out more.